dwavesystems/dwave-ocean-sdk/docs/examples/multi_gate.rst

    * - 100 (50)
      - 28.92
      - 0.25
-     - For this instance, :class:`~dwave.system.composites.EmbeddingComposite`
+     - For this execution, :class:`~dwave.system.composites.EmbeddingComposite`
        found a good embedding quickly; other executions might not.

-.. [#] The times are approximate: the code measured the blocking time when submitting problems, in which minor-embedding is the major component.
+.. [#] The times are approximate: the code measures the blocking time when submitting problems, of which minor-embedding is the major element.

 .. [#]